| Hikes

 entrance sign and a sign-in box.
 Be sure to sign in before you take

+the hike.
 The hike will take

 you up the canyon, paralleling the creek the entire way.
 At several